AsoiX-exe/obfus.jar/README.md

 ---

 ### 🔐 String Encryption
-Every string literal is encrypted with a **per-JAR multi-phase cipher**.
+Every string literal is encrypted with a **per-JAR, per-class multi-phase cipher**.
 Decryption requires runtime components that are never exposed in user class files.

-- Per-JAR secret key, unique salt per string
+- Per-JAR secret key + per-class diversification — breaking one class doesn't help with others
-- Multi-phase encryption pipeline
+- Unique salt per string, multi-phase encryption pipeline
 - Decrypted values cached for performance — zero TPS impact after first call

 > Without access to the runtime internals of a specific build, string decryption is not feasible.